fourquestionsllc/data_engineering_questions/SQL template for tableau data query.md

-Ttrying to create robust SQL templates that can map natural language questions about Tableau metadata (workbooks, views, data sources, and view keywords) into executable SQL queries.
+# Trying to create robust SQL templates that can map natural language questions about Tableau metadata (workbooks, views, data sources, and view keywords) into executable SQL queries.

 I'll outline some common categories of questions and provide SQL templates for each, along with: